George Edward Lewis

 After his playing days in MLB were over, he was a player/manager in the minor leagues until 1927 and only a manager to 1929.
 He managed Salt Lake City in the Pacific Coast League (PCL) (1922-1924); Portland in the PCL (1925); Mobile in the Southern Association (1926) and Portland in the New England League (1927-1929).
 He was a coach for the Boston Bees (1931-1935) and their travelling secretary (1936-1965).
 He died at age 91 at his home in Salem, NH and is buried at Holy Cross Cemetery in Londonderry, NH.

-- On 13 May, paced by Cobb's 3rd inning grand slam, his first ever, the Tigers take a 10–1 lead over the Red Sox after five innings.
+- On May 13th, paced by Ty Cobb's 3rd-inning grand slam, his first ever, the Tigers take a 10–1 lead over the Red Sox after five innings.
 But Boston ties it in the 9th on Lewis's grand slam, and wins it in the 10th inning, 13–11.
 Boston outhits Detroit, 20–14.

-- On 6 September, in a pitcher's duel between Walter Johnson and Smokey Joe Wood, won by Boston 1-0, Lewis drives in the only run with a double in the sixth inning.
+- On September 6th, in a pitcher's duel between Walter Johnson and Smokey Joe Wood, won by Boston 1-0, Lewis drives in the only run with a double in the 6th inning.

-- 1914: On 11 July, Babe Ruth breaks in with Boston, striking out in his first at bat, but pitching a 4–3 win over Cleveland.
+- 1914: On July 11th, Babe Ruth breaks in with Boston, striking out in his first at bat, but pitching a 4–3 win over the Cleveland Naps.
 With the score 3–3 in the 7th, Lewis pinch hits for Ruth, singles, and later scores the winning run.
 Dutch Leonard strikes out four of the six batters he faces in relief.

-- On 11 October in Boston, an unprecedented 42,300 are on hand for game three of the World Series and see another 1–1 duel, which is decided in the 9th when Lewis singles home Hooper for a 2–1 hometown win.
+- 1915: On October 11th in Boston, an unprecedented 42,300 are on hand for Game 3 of the World Series and see another 1–1 duel, which is decided in the 9th when Lewis singles home Harry Hooper for a 2–1 hometown win.
 Leonard walks none, yields three hits, and sets down the last 20 Philadelphia Phillies to face him.

-- 1950: On 11 April, the Texas League opener between Dallas and Tulsa is staged in the Cotton Bowl.
+- 1950: On April 11th, the Texas League opener between Dallas and Tulsa is staged in the Cotton Bowl.
 The Dallas starters taking the field include Ty Cobb, Mickey Cochrane, Tris Speaker, Dizzy Dean, Travis Jackson, Frank Baker, Charlie Gehringer as well as Duffy Lewis and Dallas manager, Charlie Grimm, the two non-Hall of Famers.
 After Dean throws one pitch, the squad is replaced by the regular Dallas Eagles team.
-53,578 fans, the largest paid crowd (since surpassed) in minor-league history, cheer.
+53,578 fans, the largest paid crowd (since surpassed) in minor league history, cheer.

 Principal sources for Duffy Lewis include newspaper obituaries (OB), government Veteran records (VA,CM,CW), Stars & Stripes (S&S), Sporting Life (SL), The Sporting News (TSN), The Sports Encyclopedia:Baseball 2006 by David Neft & Richard Cohen (N&C), old Who's Who in Baseballs (1916-1921) (WW), old Baseball Registers (1944) (BR) , old Daguerreotypes by TSN (1958;1961) (DAG), Stars&Stripes (S&S), The Baseball Necrology by Bill Lee (BN), Pat Doyle's Professional Ballplayer DataBase (PD), The Baseball Library (BL), Baseball in World War II Europe by Gary Bedingfield (GB) and The Pacific Coast League: A Statistical History, 1903-1957 by Dennis Snelling; The Historical Register, compled by Bob Hoie & Carlos Bauer; The Biographical Encyclopedia: Baseball by the Editors of Total Baseball; The New Biographical History of Baseball by Donald Dewey and Nicholas Acocella and independent research by Walter Kephart (WK) and Frank Russo (FR) and others.